\emph{Ab initio} study of (100) diamond surface spins: Results

 Combined with initialization and readout at a proximal NV center, our detailed model for the hyperfine coupling between the dangling bond and proximate nuclear spins can be used to probe our model for the dangling bond and to do spectroscopy on surface species.
 As an example, we start with the extracted relative positions and angles of two NVs with dark electron spins in Ref.~\onlinecite{sushkov_magnetic_2014}, labeled as NV$_A$ and NV$_B$.
-We perform precise calculations of the HFI parameters ($a$,$b$) for the surface spin model.
-By scanning the calculated HFI parameters through all C and H atoms, more than ten atoms possess large values (\textgreater \ 10~MHz), but mostly the $b$ values are small (\textless \ 5~MHz), in contrast to the usual assumptions that the Fermi-contact term is negligible.
-As shown in Fig.~\ref{Fig2}(d), the spin density is mostly localized on the DB site where it reflects a large Fermi-contact value of (329, 105)~MHz on DB $^{13}$C atom and a small value of (4.3, 2.2)~MHz on surface hydrogen atom of the OH group.
-The latter is in good agreement with the extracted $a$ and $b$ for NV$_B$, (4.0, 2.2)~MHz.
-However, we are unable to find a surface model to explain the measured HFI parameters for NV$_A$ with hyperfine couplings of around 10~MHz associated with the proton spins.
+To compare to the experiment data, we perform calculations of the HFI parameters for our surface spin models with an absorbed OH molecule in different environments, e.g., O/H/H, O/OH/OH, and OH/OH.
+The calculated HFI parameters ($a$, $b$) of dangling bond carbon atom and its neighboring atoms are reported in Table~\ref{tab:hyperfine}, the data is sorted by the distance between the DB carbon atom and the neighboring C/H atoms.
+By scanning the calculated HFI parameters through all C and H atoms, more than ten atoms possess large values (\textgreater \ 10~MHz), but mostly the $b$ values are small (\textless \ 5~MHz).
+As shown in Fig.~\ref{fig:termination}(d), the spin density is mostly localized on the DB site where it reflects a large Fermi-contact value of (329, 105)~MHz on DB $^{13}$C atom and a small value of about ($4.3-4.6$, $0.2-2.2$)~MHz on surface hydrogen atom of the OH group.
+The latter is in good agreement with an extracted ($a$, $b$) HFI values of a proton for NV$_B$, (4.0, 2.2)~MHz, in Ref.~\onlinecite{sushkov_magnetic_2014}.
+However, the observed values are associated with the distance between the DB and observed proton at $3.2\pm0.2$~\AA , whereas these hyperfine data are produced with a distance of about 4.1-4.2~\AA\ in the calculation (see Table~\ref{tab:hyperfine}).
+This clearly demonstrates that oversimplification of the spin Hamiltonian can result in an error of about 30\% in the estimated distance.
+The atomic step with the trench C(*)-C(+) prototype model indicates that the spin density spreads along the direction of the $sp^3$ DB towards the (111) facet [see Fig.~\ref{fig:termination}(d)].
+As a consequence, the largest proton hyperfine parameters are expected to appear for the hydrogen atom which is the part of the chemical group connecting to C(*), i.e., OH group, or their closest neighbors that might be closer to the C(+) atom than the hydrogen atom of the adsorbed OH group (see Table~\ref{tab:hyperfine}).
+NV$_A$ with hyperfine couplings of around 10~MHz associated with the proton spins in Ref.~\onlinecite{sushkov_magnetic_2014} assumes a hydrogen atom that is within 3~\AA\ within the simple spin dipole model.
+We find that the order of $10$~MHz hyperfine coupling can be observed for O/H/H model, for which the distance between the protons and the C(+) atom is about 3.6~\AA\ (see Table~\ref{tab:hyperfine}).
+Although, the prototype O/H/H model cannot accurately account for the observed hyperfine data but it again demonstrates the need for \textit{ab initio} spin density distribution to accurately determine the hyperfine parameters or measure the distance between the $sp^3$ DB and the protons with relatively short distances.
+This could be an important issue in the structural analysis of absorbed molecules on the diamond surface by NV quantum sensors.
 Further investigations using DEER spectroscopy can elucidate alternate possible surface spin configurations, surface proton configurations, and subsurface dark spins.
 Our results demonstrate that the combination of DEER spectrum and \emph{ab initio} simulations is necessary in the reporter spin protocol for sensing of nuclear spins because the Fermi-contact term can be sizable and no simple approximation is able to estimate its strength.